Stellarium/stellarium-web-engine/apps/web-frontend/README.md

 ```

 Note that before you build the web GUI the first time, the JS version of
-the engine also needs to be built by running make setup, you can the update
+the engine also needs to be built by running make setup, you can then update
 the engine at any time by running

 ``` bash